 On reading Millás book, we experience what the scalpel of a book can do to a reader’s own wounds, exactly like he promises on that back cover.

-Both the book that was part of the decades-long plan and the book that passed with the red light amazed me.
+Both the book that was part of the decades-long plan and the book that went through a red light amazed me.
 Poet and journalist both earn their places in Spanish-heritage household libraries.
 Millás the Poet and Neruda the Journalist.
-Millás’ prose conveys and relieves mal de vivre better than any poet was ever able to do; and Neruda gave us the best reportage to have ever been written on the subject of our twentieth century.
+Millás’ prose conveys and relieves mal de vivre better than any poet was ever able to do, and Neruda gave us the best reportage ever written on the subject of our twentieth century.